Paul-Hebert/space-game/docs/roadmap.md

 # Road map

-- bombs should explode when shot
+- bombs should come from the back of the ship

-  - Should they be missiles with a speed of 0?
+- bombs and missiles should explode when shot

 - Enemy AI